Beaconsfield Mine collapse: Media interest

 Interest in gaining media deals with both survivors culminated with Oprah Winfrey's production company Harpo expressing interest.
 Interest from the United States was particularly strong given two January 2006 mining disasters in West Virginia (the Sago Mine disaster and Aracoma Alma Mine accident) which resulted in the deaths of 15 miners.

 Ten News reported that the survivors were offered $3 million each, and Channel Nine boss Eddie McGuire attended the pub where the residents of Beaconsfield were celebrating the rescue.
 During The Footy Show, they crossed live to a special event held in Beaconsfield where both miners appeared and were questioned by McGuire.
 The Daily Telegraph revealed that the Nine Network secured a deal for $2.6 million, for a 2-hour special on the night of Sunday 21 May entitled "The Great Escape".

 The story was extended by the continued stream of media reports detailing the ordeal, such as Enough Rope with Andrew Dentons interview with one of the rescuers, Paul Featherstone.
 Adelaide band Unitopia recorded a single, "321" (often misquoted in the media as "321 Hours"), with Webb, Russell and their wives singing backing vocals.

 Satirist and comic performer Dan Ilic wrote and performed a show at the Melbourne Fringe Festival based on the disaster and the media's reaction to it, titled Beaconsfield: The Musical.
 The piece was originally titled Beaconsfield: A Musical in A-Flat Minor, but Ilic changed the title 'out of respect'.
-The new title of the show is "Beaconsfield: A musical in no particular key" in reference to the media uproar over the initial name.
+The new title of the show was renamed to Beaconsfield: A Musical in No Particular Key in response to the media uproar over the initial name.